nchavez1/classes/class-04/README.md

       return a;
     }

-Hint: Think about this.
-If you try it, you might be sorry.
+Hint: Think about this first.
+If you actually try it, you might be sorry.

 * Reading:
     * [Five-minute introduction](https://beta.observablehq.com/@mbostock/five-minute-introduction)